My ultimate goal in film-making

 More info here.

-Working as an artist, film-maker, poet, musician, writer, performance artist and peace activist for over five decades, Yoko Ono has influenced generations of artists and received numerous prestigious awards.
+Working as an artist, film-maker, poet, musician, writer, performance artist and peace activist for six decades, Yoko Ono has influenced generations of artists and received numerous prestigious awards.

 In her prolific career, she has embraced a wide range of media, defying traditional boundaries and creating new forms of artistic expression.
 Born in 1933 in Tokyo, she is a pioneer of conceptual art and her work has been presented internationally in major exhibitions and performances.